garrandall/popular-music-data/tracks/tlc-tender-love-and-care-jimmie-rodgers.md

 I will cheer you if you are low
 I will chase all your cares and woe
-Giving tender love and care to you (tender love and care) Giving tender love and care (oooooh-ooooooh)
+Giving tender love and care to you (tender love and care) Giving tender love and care (ohoh
-Tender love and care (oooooh-ooooooh)
+Tender love and care (ohoh
-Tender love and care (oooooh-ooooooh)
+Tender love and care (ohoh
-Tender love and care (oooooh-ooooooh)
+Tender love and care (ohoh
-Tender love and care (oooooh-ooooooh)
+Tender love and care (ohoh

 These lyrics were transcribed from the specific recording referenced Above, and are for personal use and research interest only.